When Someone Dies in Northern Ireland

 Unmarried partners

-As in the rest of the UK, unmarried partners have no automatic right to inherit under intestacy rules in Northern Ireland.
-The Inheritance (Provision for Family and Dependants) (Northern Ireland) Order 1979 allows certain dependants to apply to court for provision from the estate, but this is not guaranteed and requires legal action.
+As in the rest of the UK, partners who were not married have no automatic right to inherit under the intestacy rules in Northern Ireland.
+This catches many people out, and it can feel very unfair.
+The Inheritance (Provision for Family and Dependants) (Northern Ireland) Order 1979 lets certain dependants apply to the court for provision from the estate, though nothing is guaranteed and it does mean going to law.
+If this is your situation, please get advice early.

 Related: See our full intestacy guide for rules across all four UK nations, or learn about rights for unmarried partners.